Charisse Gibson

 Charisse is known for her poise, personality, and professionalism when at the anchor desk; leading the WWL Louisiana News Team through countless hours of hurricane coverage, breaking news, and political coverage.
 She also invites guests who give social commentary on societal ills.
 This is highlighted in the “Wounded City” Documentary and Round Table conversation where politicians, education advocates, and first responders discuss ways to decrease crime in New Orleans.

 Charisse is a proud HBCU graduate of Southern University A&M College in Baton Rouge, LA.
 She has a beautiful fur baby and is a loving aunt to her nephews SJ and Rue.
-She is also an active member of the National Association of Black Journalists and voted President of the New Orleans Association of Black Journalists in 2022.
+She is also an active member of the National Association of Black Journalists, and a Dori J Maynard Fellow for the Society of Professional Journalists.

 Learn more about Charisse below!